bullor/BULLOR/README.md

 - 🥅 2022 Goals: Learn more about Deep Learning algorithms.
 - ⚡ Fun fact: I love to coach and play football .

-Data Engineer with ML and Deep Learning experience

 ### Connect with me: